wn/duuetblast/README.md

 - `GameEngineViewController`
     - `firingPosition`
         - firingPosition should return a coordinate that is at the bottom center of the gameplay area.
-- `PhysicsEngine`
-    - `finalVelocity(velocity: Velocity, acceleration: Acceleration, time: Double)`
-        - output should be velocity + acceleration * time
-    - `positionAfterTime(position: CGPoint, velocity: Velocity, time: Double)`
-        - output should be position + velocity * time, relative to both x and y coordinates.
-    - `getBearing(startPoint: CGPoint, endPoint: CGPoint)`
-        - Taking angle of 0 degree as upwards.
-        - Should return angle from 0 degrees from endPoint and startPoint
-- `CGPoint`
-    - `displacementTo(point: CGPoint)`
-        - Test that given two points, the displacement is the same as how one would get using pythogoras theorem.
 - `RenderEngine`
     - `renderBubble`
         - Given a bubble type, a bubble of that type should be rendered at the firing point.